A3I-DataScience/A3I-DatScience.github.io/Projects.md

 bodyClass: page-about
 ---

-With, up to 10 years of experience in the field of AI, we have developed a wide range of projects that showcase our expertise in data science, machine learning, and AI.
+With, up to 10 years of experience in the field of AI, our team members have worked on a wide range of projects:

-# AI-Powered Chatbot for Sustainable and Personalized Diet Planning
+# Chatbot for Sustainable and Personalized Diet Planning
 Our project leverages Retrieval-Augmented Generation (RAG), to develop an intelligent chatbot that delivers personalized diet plans.
-The code is open-source and available on [Github](https://github.com/A3I-DataScience/NutriBot).
+The code is open-source and available on [Gitub](https://github.com/A3I-DataScience/NutriBot).

 ## Key Features: